JLPacherie/cov-analyze-metrics/README.md

 - Add the output of the checker script to the whole cov-import-result JSON file

 ### Perform import of metrics defect JSON file

+# For the Future

+# Ehencements

+* Globally (for all checkers) or each checker support filtering out / in some functions and functions from file based on RegEx pattern matching.
+For example, it will allow to disable checker on C/C++ standard includes based on either source file location or class / function prefixes.